yollysparks/SignatureApp/README.md

  For example, you'll probably have some Drawable objects that you want to put on the Canvas.
 Drawable has its own draw() method that takes your Canvas as an argument.

-The code above in detail.
+Creating our android canvas application.
+- Open Eclipse IDE and go to File → New → Project → Android Application Project.
+- Specify the name of the application, the project and the package and then click Next.
+- In the next window, the “Create Activity” option should be checked.
+The new created activity will be the main activity of your project.
+Then press Next button.
+- Select the “Blank Activity” option and press Next.
+- Create a CanvasView class where we will have the source code for the main activity.

-In this code snippet, we set up a new Canvas.
+In this code snippet from the CanvasView class, we set up a new Canvas.
 This canvas will draw onto the defined Bitmap.
 @Override
 protected void onSizeChanged(int w, int h, int oldw, int oldh) {